pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/_index.md

 ## Configuring OpenID Connect (OIDC)

-Deployments support connectivity between Pulumi and various cloud providers via OIDC.
+Deployments supports connectivity between Pulumi and various cloud providers via OIDC.
 To learn more about configuring OIDC and trust relationships in Pulumi, please refer to the [Pulumi OIDC documentation](/docs/pulumi-cloud/oidc/).